NDLANO/h5p-3d-model/README.md

 # H5P 3D Model
-Simple viewer for 3D models in H5P
+Simple viewer for 3D models in H5P.

+## Future options:
+- As a user, I can choose what animation to play if there are multiple animations.
+- As a user, I will see a slider that I can use to seek in animations.

 ## Getting started
 Clone this repository with git and check out the branch that you are interested